dynamite18/Bank_Loan_Report/README.md

 The objective is to analyze loan applications, funded amounts, repayment performance, loan quality, borrower characteristics, and credit risk indicators from the perspective of a lending/financial institution.

-The dashboard helps identify **good vs. bad loans, high-risk loan grades, loan demand patterns, repayment terms, employment segments, and home ownership categories**.
+The dashboard helps identify **good vs. bad loans, high risk loan grades, loan demand patterns, repayment terms, employment segments, and home ownership categories**.

 ---